Five Reasons Dialogues Help Develop Listening and Speaking Skills

 Ultimately I try to get my students to proceed from dialogue recitation to casual conversation as soon as possible.
 I do this by scaffolding learning.
 I teach students how to apply appropriate substitutions to memorized dialogues in different situations.
 If the students are motivated and having fun, most can make the big jump to casual conversations after going through a series of practice runs.

 In the 1970s I successfully used the English 900 series texts with personal supplementary dialogues while teaching listening and speaking.
 In the past, the school where I taught used Pearson Education Limited's Our Discovery Island series of textbooks and student workbooks.
-These textbooks and workbooks have very interesting, illustrated conversations which engage the interest of all students.
+These textbooks and workbooks have very interesting, illustrated conversations that engage the interest of all students.
 The great thing about dialogues is that they are fun for students and represent authentic language from life.

 © 2012 Paul Richard Kuehn